Welcome to the homepage for latex-access

 $$x=\frac{-b\pm\sqrt{b^2-4ac}}{2a}$$

-It is therefore the aim of the project to translate a line of LaTeX in to a line of Niemeth braille code, which can be read using a refreshable braille display.
-The project also aims to provide an audible translation of the LaTeX source which will be output through current screen-reading technology, and eventually programs such as emacspeak under unix.
+It is therefore the aim of the project to translate a line of LaTeX into a line of braille code, which can be read using a refreshable braille display.
+The project also aims to provide an audible translation of the LaTeX source which will be output through current screen-reading technology.

 Current features